 Students and teachers ditch school: Education is no longer a priority for many poor and middle-class Venezuelans who are swept up in the all-consuming quest for food amid a wave of looting and riots.
 Between 30 percent and 40 percent of Venezuelan...more

-Zoo animals go hungry: Dozens of animals have starved to death at one of Venezuela's main zoos due to chronic food shortages that have plagued the crisis-stricken South American nation.
-Other animals are at risk across the country.
-REUTERS/Carlos...more
+Zoo animals go hungry: Dozens of animals starved to death at one of Venezuela's main zoos due to chronic food shortages in July 2016.
+In August 2017, authorities investigated the theft of two collared peccaries, which are similar in appearance to...more

 Deadly health risks: Shortages of basic drugs and vaccines, emigration of underpaid doctors, and crumbling infrastructure have made it easier for diseases to spread, medical associations said.
 Many poor and middle-class Venezuelans also have weakened...more

 A backdrop of uncertainty: Maduro is struggling to weather a political crisis that has shaken his government, led to months of violent protests and his being accused of trying to establish a dictatorship through a new structure for the government...more

 Attackers storm the gate of a Shi�ite Muslim mosque in the Afghan capital following a suicide attack.